dv-lse/fdi-patent-innovate/data/narrative.md

   flow-weight: investment_mm
 :::

-Almost two thirds of these investments came from developed economies, with Europe being the largest investing region ($576 billions).
+Almost two thirds of these investments came from developed economies, with Europe being the largest investing region ($576 billions in outflows of FDIs).

 #